Introduction

 Our retrieval of personal information when you apply for a verified identity

-When creating your verified identity, we store your name, gender, date of birth and place of birth.
 When you use the RealMe service to verify your identity with a participating service provider, it is some or all of these attributes that, with your consent, are released to that service provider.

 Amendment, cancellation, suspension or revocation of a verified identity

-The Electronic Identity Verification Act sets out the grounds upon which your verified identity may be amended, cancelled, suspended or revoked.
 In essence, the grounds relate to changes or errors in core identity information, death of a person to whom a verified identity has been issued, change of identity, investigation into or reasonable grounds to believe a person has committed a specified offence, or issuance of a verified identity in error or on the basis of any false or fraudulent representation or declaration.

 If you wish to review these grounds and associated processes, please read sections 32-36 of the Act.